athiri/athiri/README.md

 - 👋 Hi, I’m @athiri
-- 👀 I’m interested in algorithmic trading, cybersecurity and general software engineering
+- 👀 I’m interested in algorithmic trading, cybersecurity and mobile development
-- 🌱 I’m currently learning computer systems with C, and android development with Kotlin.
 - 💞️ I’m looking to collaborate on any android development projects, and any exploit development projects.
 - 📫 How to reach me athirimark@gmail.com